Last reviewed 9 April 2021

 It is possible for new risks to be created.
 However, rather than simply consulting a fixed list, a more comprehensive course of action for many employers is to look at specific tasks within their own organisations.
 Where there is significant change, the Health and Safety Executive (HSE) recommends carrying out new risk assessments.

 Planning work activities around the needs of fasting employees is helpful.
 This may mean lightening or sharing workloads to allow reduced hours, extra breaks and additional rest times.
-Critical tasks are best scheduled for the morning when employees may find it easier to concentrate, with routine tasks later in the day.
+Critical tasks and meetings are best scheduled for the morning when employees may find it easier to concentrate, with routine tasks later in the day.

 Fatigue and dehydration